ItsJamin/another-tts/README.md

 - The contract was signed in 2025. -> The contract was signed in twenty twenty five.
 - Dr. Smith will arrive at 9 a.m. -> Doctor Smith will arrive at nine a m.
 - The battery is at 80%. -> The battery is at eighty percent.
+- "Wait, how did you 2 meet again?" -> Wait, how did you two meet again?

 ---